 - When you are a Visitor to the Let’s Encrypt web site, community discussion forum, other web pages under letsencrypt.org, and third-party social media sites on which Let’s Encrypt operates an account.

-Additionally, we may use third-party analytics services like Google Analytics to gauge traffic and popular pages on our web site.
-Third party analytics services will set and receive first-party cookies.
-These cookies do not contain personal information, but uniquely identify your browser software over time on our site.
+Additionally, we use Google Analytics to gauge traffic and popular pages on our web site.
+As part of that service, we place Google Analytics cookies on our site.
+These cookies do not contain personal information but can uniquely identify your browser software over time on our site.
 We respect the Do Not Track header by strictly limiting the information our analytics services can collect and share for all Visitors.

 To the extent we possess it, we may disclose personally identifiable information about you to third parties in limited circumstances.
 Such circumstances include when we have your consent or when we have a good faith belief it is required by law, such as pursuant to a subpoena or other judicial or administrative order.
 We may also disclose account recovery information when we have a good faith belief it is necessary to prevent loss of life, personal injury, damage to property, or significant financial harm.

 If we are required by law to disclose the information that you have submitted, we will attempt to provide you with prior notice (unless we are prohibited, or it would be futile) that a request for your information has been made in order to give you an opportunity to object to the disclosure.
 We will attempt to provide this notice by whatever means is reasonably practical.
 If you do not challenge the disclosure request, we may be legally required to turn over your information.

 In addition, we reserve the right, solely at our discretion, to independently object to certain requests (for access to information about users of our products and technologies) that we believe to be improper.

 What rights do European Economic Area users, subscribers, and visitors have under GDPR, and how can I exercise them?